The Revival of Nero’s Wine

 Throughout history vintners used clay vessels to age their wine, until the French discovered the marvels of the oak barrel.
 Now—for fun, for distinctly different flavors, and to save some fine old trees—a few wineries are giving clay a second chance, Roman style.

-By TIMOTHY TEICHGRAEBER
+Story by TIMOTHY TEICHGRAEBER

 Photography by CLAIRE BLOOMBERG